 To further align the interests of our Board of Directors and shareholders, we maintain stock ownership guidelines for the Board of Directors.
-Under these guidelines, which were revised during the fiscal year ended May 31, 2019, each member of our Board of Directors is required to hold shares equal in value to three times the base cash retainer of \$55,000.
+Under these guidelines, each member of our Board of Directors is required to hold shares equal in value to three times the base cash retainer of \$55,000.
 New members of the Board of Directors are allowed 36 months from the time they join the Board to acquire the required number of shares.
 Each member of our Board of Directors is currently in compliance with the applicable holding requirement.